WindoC/cache-gcp/README.md

 - Single-user system designed for personal file storage
 - JWT tokens are stateless - logout is handled client-side
 - File IDs are used as object names in GCS (with folder prefixes)
-- Default development credentials: username "admin", password "admin"
+- Default development credentials: username "admin", password "password"
 - For production, always use strong passwords and proper environment variable configuration